FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 21. He was captain and midfield general behind West Germany's success at the 1990 World Cup.
 The archetypical German footballer, he combined power, pace and skill with a ruthless eye for goal.
 He scored a brilliant goal against Yugoslavia and added three more as West Germany lifted the trophy in 1990.
 He was also in the side that reached the 1986 final and was captain again at the 1994 World Cup finals.
 Which legend are we talking about?

-Answer: Lothar Matthaues
+Answer: Lothar Matthaus

-English fans will remember Matthaeus' sporting arm around the shoulder of Chris Waddle after the latter's penalty miss gave West Germany victory in the semi-final shootout in 1990.
+English fans will remember his sporting arm around the shoulder of Chris Waddle after the latter's penalty miss gave West Germany victory in the semi-final shootout in 1990.
 He retired shortly after Germany's poor showing in Euro 2000.

 22. This blonde striker was West Germany's key attacker throughout the 1990s.
-He earned a reputation for diving earlier in his career, but won over many English critics during a hugely succesful and short spell with Tottenham Hotspur.
+He earned a reputation for diving earlier in his career, but won over many English critics during a hugely successful and short spell with Tottenham Hotspur.
 He scored five goals for Germany at the 1994 World Cup finals.
 Which German legend are we talking about?

 Answer: Jurgen Klinsmann